Unregistered land in English law: Compulsion to register

 In 2013, because registration of title was never made compulsory per se, 18 per cent of land in England and Wales remained unregistered.
+In 2019, the Land Registry stated that "14% of the freehold land of England and Wales remains unregistered."
 Only if a transaction identified in the Land Registration Act 2002 section 4 took place, as under the Land Registration Act 1925, would the land be compulsorily entered on the register.
 Such events have resulted in the amount of unregistered land decreasing by around 1 per cent a year.
 As of 2022, the amount of land unregistered in England and Wales stood at 12 per cent.

-Voluntary registration is possible, and efforts to encourage large land owners to do so contributed to a large drop in the amount of unregistered land from around 50% in 2005 to 20% in 2012.
+Voluntary registration is permitted, and initiatives encouraging large landowners to register their property helped reduce the proportion of unregistered land from about 50% in 2005 to roughly 20% in 2012.

-This means that to find the "root of title" to unregistered property, and the various rights that others might have such as easements or covenants, it is necessary to seek out the relevant bundle of deeds, going back at least 15 years.
-If unregistered property is being sold on, registration would be triggered, but a final search of title deeds would still be necessary.
+As a result, when dealing with unregistered property, establishing the “root of title” and identifying any associated rights—such as easements or covenants—requires examining the relevant collection of title deeds, typically going back at least 15 years.
+Even when such property is sold and registration is triggered, a final review of the title deeds remains necessary.